parkland/webstore_demo/README.md

 # webstore_demo
-A teaching example that creates and implements an example webstore (uses HTML, CSS, JS, PHP, JQUERY, SQL, ERD)
+A teaching example that creates and implements a faux webstore (uses HTML, CSS, JS, PHP, JQUERY, SQL, ERD)

 ### What next?